Scientists, Engineers, and Executives -

 A former Chief of Staff in the U.S. Senate and House of Representatives during a 20-year career working in Congress, Mark is president of Bayer Strategic Consulting.

-He helps scientists, engineers, and executives get research funding, advance their careers, and effectively communicate the real-world impact of their work to their most important stakeholders, including potential employers, investors, policymakers and the public.
+He helps scientists, engineers, and executives get research funding, advance their careers, and effectively communicate the real-world impact of their work to their most important stakeholders so they can win funding, get promoted, and gain buy-in.

 Mark has appeared in Science, Forbes, The New Yorker, Barron’s, TeenVOGUE and other publications.
 He serves as a Visiting Lecturer at Cornell University's Brooks School of Public Policy and also a Guest Lecturer in the Science Policy Bootcamp course at Cornell's Meinig School of Biomedical Engineering.